jpmgoodman/java-graph-analysis/README.md

 # java-graph-analysis
-Library for determining various characteristics about mathematical graphs.
+Library for determining various characteristics about graphs / networks.
 Given the adjacency matrix for a graph as input, this library has the following functions:

 **Undirected, unweighted graphs**